Publications

 International Association for Hydro-Environment Engineering and Research (IAHR)

-Proceedings of the 22nd IAHR International Symposium on Ice
+Proceedings of the 22nd IAHR International Symposium on Ice, Singapore, SG

 Laboratory measurements of frazil ice rise velocity